BaseMax/eitaa-forwarder/README.md

 # Eitaa Forwarder

 Eitaa Forwarder is a Telegram bot and web scraper built in Go that captures posts from Eitaa channels and automatically forwards them to a designated Telegram chat or channel.
-It collects various post elements—including text, images, timestamps, and metadata like forwarding or reply details—stores this data in a JSON file, and ensures new posts are sent to Telegram without manual intervention.
+It collects various post elements including text, images, timestamps, and metadata like forwarding or reply details—stores this data in a JSON file, and ensures new posts are sent to Telegram without manual intervention.

 ## Features